What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual festive night market, and here are my recommendations.

 5. Ajmir Briyani

-If there’s one stall you gotta hit up and stand in line for, Ajmir Briyani should be at the top of your list.
+If there’s one stall you gotta stand in line for, Ajmir Briyani should be at the top of your list.
 Remember when a local auntie braved the torrential rain for her packet of briyani?
 Yes, these guys are the ones responsible for that viral moment.
 You can go for the standard chicken or mutton briyani, or let your bougie flag fly and get the lamb shank briyani.
 It’ll provide you with enough energy to pound the pavements and check out the rest of the bazaar, for sure.

 Best for: Viral, queue-worthy briyani that delivers serious comfort